machine0herald/Mirte_Lab_Clean/docs/documentation/docs_output/mirte_lc_labclean/_sources/standard_docs/original/README.md.txt

 ### `CoverageTask`

-Sends a coverage goal with `planner_type = SKELETON` to `/labclean_navigator/coverage` and monitors the action until completion.
+Sends a coverage goal with `planner_type = SKELETON` by default to `/labclean_navigator/coverage` and monitors the action until completion.

 ### `GetPlanarObjects`